peteroupc/html3dutil/tutorials/glmath.md

 There is one method that deals with planes:

-* {@link H3DU.MathUtil.planeNormalizeInPlace} - Converts the plane to a form in which its normal has a length of 1.
+* {@link MathUtil.planeNormalizeInPlace} - Converts the plane to a form in which its normal has a length of 1.

 <a id=Boxes></a>